stelzinga/MF/Management_Framework.md

 It is important to note that depending on the Venture, Risk is fundamental or incidental to the Venture.
 For example, in Financial Institutions Risk is fundamental and the very active management of Risk is core throughout Operations.
 The same is true for pharmaceutical, airplane and car manufacturing companies for example.
 On the other hand for a small furniture manufacturer Risk is more incidental to Operations, and it can be -partially- managed through insurance.

 ### Image
 The Image of a Venture is a non-monetary but potentially crucial Result of conducting Operations.
 A Venture's Image relates to how Stakeholders, and thus *any people* in the Environment and in the Venture itself *perceive* the Venture as a whole against a wide possible range of metrics relevant to any of those people, like aesthetics of Services, general reliability of the Services or reliability of the Venture on making good on its contractual obligations.
-It also includes aspects not directly linked to the Services offered like whether the Venture takes care of its employees or whether it cares for the climate or environment, whether it has involvement in financing or otherwise enabling criminal, terrorist, or other malicious entities, etc. There is no well defined scope for Image.
-However, the notion of Image is key to a Venture, and it is possible that a bad image can break the Venture over time.
+It also includes aspects not directly linked to the Services offered like whether the Venture takes care of its employees or whether it cares for the climate or environment, whether it has involvement in financing or otherwise enabling criminal, terrorist, or other malicious entities, etc. There is no well defined scope for Image nornis it easy to measure.
+However, the notion of Image is key to a Venture, and it is possible that a poor Image can break the Venture over time.
 ________________________________________
 ## Management
 Management, or Managing, focuses on a person, called *Manager*, proactively and continuously assuring the availability of enough Capital to finance the Cost of Resources that assure the Run and Change of the Operation's Processes in order for Services to be delivered to Clients yielding Revenue whilst containing and reducing Risk.